 Applicants for whom English is not a native language must have a score of at least 550 on the written Test of English as a Foreign Language (TOEFL), or 80 on the internet-based test (iBT) version, or minimum of 6.5 on the International English Testing Language System (IETLS).
 Consult the UMBC Graduate School Catalogue for further requirements and deadlines.

 The EHS baccalaureate program began in 1980.
 Our goal was to produce the most comprehensively educated individuals capable of performing tasks within the broad scope of the emergency health care field as leaders, managers and providers.
 Our graduate program, the first in the nation for EHS, began a year later.
 It remains the largest program of its type available in the United States.
 Our program is unique in its proximity and interaction with other world-renown emergency medicine resources.
 We share faculty, resources, and projects with the R Adams Cowley Shock Trauma Center, the Maryland Institute for Emergency Medical Services Systems (our state EMS agency), the University of Maryland School of Medicine’s Department of Emergency Medicine, and its National Study Center for Trauma and EMS.
 Many students intern in these organizations.
 Our proximity to Washington D.C. enhances access to national agencies such as the Federal Emergency Management Agency, the Department of Homeland Security, the National Highway Traffic Safety Administration, and the Department of Health and Human Services.
 Maryland is often looked to as a leader in emergency medical services; our Graduate Program is one of the resources enhancing this reputation.

-In 2018, the Emergency Health Service Graduate program was ranked as one of the top 10 Best Online Master’s Programs for Emergency Management.
+In 2018, the Emergency Health Service Graduate program was ranked as #7 in the top 10 Best Online Master’s Programs for Emergency Management.

 For General Graduate School information and funding option/opportunities, please check out the Graduate School’s website at https://gradschool.umbc.edu/